sebastiandesign/100-days-of-code/log.md

 ### Day 10: May 1, 2018

-**Today's Progress**: Making a React.JS Game Part 1 - Number Target Game Fix
+**Today's Progress**: Making a React.JS Game - Number Target Game Fix

 **Thoughts:** As per my last update, I went back and made a couple changes to the number target game to make it more functional.
 It worked!
 The problem now is that I want to show my work, but I'm not sure how to get a React app on GitHub.
 I guess that's my next challenge.